-3. RISKS RELATED TO AN INSOLVENCY OR RESOLUTION OF THE ISSUER
+10. RISKS RELATED TO AN INSOLVENCY OR RESOLUTION OF THE ISSUER

-3.1.
+10.1.
 The Notes and the Notes Guarantees may be subject to write-down, variation, suspension or conversion to equity either in the context of, or outside of, a resolution procedure applicable to the Issuer.

 Pursuant to the EU Bank Recovery and Resolution Directive (the "BRRD"), as transposed into French law and Regulation (EU) No 806/2014 of the European Parliament and of the Council of July 15, 2014 establishing uniform rules and a uniform procedure for the resolution of credit institutions and certain investment firms in the framework of a Single Resolution Mechanism and a Single Resolution Fund and amending Regulation (EU) No 1093/2010 (the "SRMR"), both as amended from time to time, resolution authorities have the power to place an institution into resolution at the point at which the resolution authority determines that (i) the institution individually, or the group to which it belongs, is failing or likely to fail, (ii) there is no reasonable prospect that private action would prevent the failure and (iii) a resolution action is necessary in the public interest.
-If the institution is placed in resolution, resolution authorities have the power inter alia to ensure that capital instruments, such as Qualifying Subordinated Notes, and non-excluded liabilities, including senior debt instruments, such as Senior Preferred Notes and Senior Non Preferred Notes, and Disqualified Subordinated Notes absorb losses of the issuing institution, through the write-down or conversion to equity of such instruments (the "Bail-In Tool").
+If the institution is placed in resolution, resolution authorities have the power inter alia to ensure that capital instruments, such as Qualifying Subordinated Notes, and non-excluded liabilities, including senior debt instruments, such as Senior Preferred Notes and Senior Non Preferred Notes, and Disqualified Subordinated Notes absorb losses of the is suing institution, through the write-down or conversion to equity of such instruments (the "Bail-In Tool").
 The Bail-In Tool might also apply to a guarantee obligation such as the Notes Guarantees.

-In addition, the BRRD and the SRMR provide that the resolution authorities must exercise the write-down of capital instruments or the conversion into Common Equity Tier 1 instruments of Additional Tier 1 instruments and Tier 2 instruments (such as the Qualifying Subordinated Notes) if the institution has not yet been placed in resolution but any of the following conditions are met: (i) where the determination has been made that conditions for resolution have been met, before any resolution action is taken, (ii) the appropriate authority determines that unless that power is exercised in relation to the relevant capital instruments, the institution or the group will no longer be viable or (iii) extraordinary public financial support is required by the institution.
-Moreover, national governmental authorities may adopt restructuring measures which may include the full or partial write-down or conversion into equity of capital instruments (such as the Qualifying Subordinated Notes) outside of resolution (i.e. outside of the BRRD framework) under the European Commission's State Aid framework if the institution requires exceptional public financial support.
-The Terms and Conditions of the Notes contain provisions giving effect to the Bail-In Tool and (in the case of Qualifying Subordinated Notes only) the write-down or conversion of capital instruments outside the placement in resolution.
-See "Terms and Conditions of the Notes - Statutory Write-Down or Conversion" in this prospectus supplement.
+In addition, the BRRD and the SRMR provide that the resolution authorities must exercise the write-down of capital instruments or the conversion into Common Equity Tier 1 instruments of Additional Tier 1 instruments and Tier 2 instruments (such as the Qualifying Subordinated Notes) if the institution has not yet been placed in resolution but any of the following conditions are met: (i) where the determination has been made that conditions for resolution have been met, before any resolution action is taken, (ii) the appropriate authority determines that u nless that power is exercised in relation to the relevant capital instruments, the institution or the group will no longer be viable or (iii) extraordinary public financial support is required by the institution.
+The terms and conditions of the Notes contain provisions giving effect to the Bail-In Tool and (in the case of Qualifying Subordinated Notes only) the write-down or conversion of capital instruments outside the placement in resolution.
+See "Terms and Conditions of the Notes-Statutory Write-Down or Conversion" in this prospectus supplement.